Teenage ‘mastermind’ involved in celebrity Twitter hack will serve three-year sentence

 The scale and longevity of the hack showed just how vulnerable even sophisticated technologies can be to security breaches.
 Last summer, cybersecurity expert Rachel Tobac said it was “extremely lucky” that the attackers were trying to get money and not cause mass chaos.

-The attack was orchestrated through a phone spearphishing scheme, Twitter said last year.
+The attack was orchestrated through a phone spear-phishing scheme, Twitter said last year.
 Hackers called employees, and tricked them into giving the attackers access to some internal Twitter tools, which eventually led them to take over account support controls.

 In the aftermath, Twitter said it had “significantly limited access” to the internal control tools and was improving the way it detects breaches.